Deployment: Invicti Platform on-demand, Invicti Platform on-premises

 The left side displays a summary of the scan and its parameters:

-• Scan target name with link.
+- Scan target name with link.

-• Screenshots taken during the scan
+- Screenshots taken during the scan:

-• if no simple form authentication or Login sequence recorder (LSR) is configured: screenshot of the first loaded page.
+- if no simple form authentication or Login sequence recorder (LSR) is configured: screenshot of the first loaded page

-• if authentication fails: screenshot of the failed authentication.
+- if authentication fails: screenshot of the failed authentication

-• Status and the date of the scan.
+- Status and date of the scan

-• Download logs button.
+- Download logs button

-• Authentication profile used, for example: Simple form.
+- Authentication profile used, for example, Simple form

-• Tags for the scan.
+- Tags for the scan

 Vulnerabilities